 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Healthy toasted millet banana muffins made in one bowl!
-So delicious, they are vegan, gluten-free, and nut-free.
+Vegan toasted millet banana muffins made in one bowl!
+They are gluten-free, nut-free, and can be made without oil.

 These crunch-wonderful banana muffins are made with a nutritious, inexpensive, gluten-free alternative to nuts: millet.